-The complete course is approximately $8-10,000.
-This includes all flight time at the 10% discount for block time, instructor and ground.
+The complete course is approximately $12-14,000.
+This budget includes all flight time, instructor and ground.
 However the written, practical test, and medical exam should be paid directly to the examiner.
 The costs above do not include additional flight hours or instruction that may be needed beyond the budget.

 What other expenses will I encounter?